Yandex Cloud

 Delete the resources you createdDelete the resources you created

-Some resources are not free of charge.
-To avoid paying for them, delete the resources you no longer need:
+Some resources incur charges.
+To avoid unnecessary expenses, delete the resources you no longer need:

-1. Delete the objects from the buckets.
+1. Delete all objects from the buckets.

 Manually